Plaque Psoriasis

 Plaques can appear anywhere on the body, although they most often appear on the scalp, knees, elbows, and torso.
 Plaques generally appear symmetrically on the body, affecting the same areas of the body on the right and left sides.
 Psoriasis on certain locations, called high-impact sites, can have an increased negative impact on quality of life, regardless of the total area affected by psoriasis.

-Plaque psoriasis often accompanies nail psoriasis which may look like discoloration, pitting, or separation of the nail from the nail bed.
+Plaque psoriasis often accompanies nail psoriasis, which may look like discoloration, pitting, or separation of the nail from the nail bed.

-Triggers
+Causes and Triggers

 • Certain medications